“So, you have no desire to get re-married?”

 I walked out and looked up at the sky.
 The sun sat high in the sky.
-People mowed their yards, the smell of fresh cut grass should have been strong, but I didn’t notice it.
+The brightness of the sun should have been blinding, but I didn’t notice it.

 My silver Dodge Ram 2500 sat by the curb.
 I bought it after things began to fall apart.
 It was the one thing I was proud of doing since I returned from war.
 Someone had keyed the entire truck in a fit of rage.

 “Probably a jilted lover.
 Lord knows they’re a full-blown horror show when things go bad.”